 Diego Simeone has favoured a 4-4-2 throughout his tenure at Atlético Madrid.
 Defensively, he prefers a mid or low block, focusing on compactness between his units (below) and controlling matches through covering key spaces in Atlético’s own half… 4️⃣4️⃣2️⃣🧵 pic.twitter.com/RXRzZ96EBp

 — The Coaches' Voice (@CoachesVoice) March 18, 2022

 Defenders are often tested under prolonged periods of constant pressure.
-They have to make sure stay compact and make the right individual defensive actions.
-This ensures the attacking team does not get clear sight of goal.
+They have to make sure to stay compact and make the right individual defensive actions.
+This ensures the attacking team does not get a clear sight of the goal.

 When the attacking team is given space out wide due to the compact defensive shape, the central defenders’ main job is to head away crosses or clear away cutbacks coming in the danger zone from the wings.
 The midfield line sticks close to the defensive line to limit line-breaking passes.
 To facilitate counter-attacks, a forward or two are often left near the halfway line to tussle with the opposition centre-half in case a clearance falls to their feet.